-Here, an example of daily sea ice concentration allows community members to see how ice conditions compare at other locations across the northern coast.
+This example of daily sea ice concentration shows community members how ice conditions compare at other locations across the northern coast.

 Inform your activities with near real-time data

-Centered on Utqiagvik with an 11 km range (6 nautical miles) and updating images every 5 minutes, marine radar is valuable for locating the ice edge near Utqiaġvik for subsistence activities, search and rescue, and maritime navigation.
+Centered on Utqiaġvik with an 11 km (6 nm) range and updating images every 5 minutes, marine radar is valuable for locating the ice edge for subsistence activities, search and rescue, and maritime navigation.

-Black areas are open water and ice appears white.
+Black areas indicate open water.
+Ice appears white.

 In 1998 people would leave for fishing cabins in late August or early September, now it is as late as the end of November.

 Now we’re lucky to start ice fishing in October.
 By the time the river is safe the fish have already spawned.